harness/developer-hub/release-notes/continuous-delivery.md

   **What is the impact on customers?**
     - Enabling declarative rollback disables versioning (even if the **Skip Versioning** checkbox is left unchecked), since versioning was introduced during with the imperative rollback design.
 However, versioning is not needed anymore with declarative rollback.
-    - The delegate's service account needs the permission to create/update/read secrets in the defined infrastructure namespace.
+    - The delegate's service account needs the permission to create, update, and read secrets in the defined infrastructure namespace.
 Typically, customers' delegates already have these permissions, but if cluster roles are strictly scoped, this could cause failures.
 For information on cluster roles for the delegate, go to [Install Harness Delegate on Kubernetes](https://developer.harness.io/docs/platform/delegates/delegate-install-kubernetes/install-harness-delegate-on-kubernetes/).

 ### Fixed issues

 - Multiline message support for Jira Create and Update step Description settings.
-(CDS-49666) Multiline text support was added the Description setting in Jira Create and Jira Update Steps.
+(CDS-49666) Multiline text support was added to the Description setting in Jira Create and Jira Update Steps.

   | Before  | Now   |
   |-------------- | -------------- |
   | ![picture 16](static/28a372d797e51c4de68c37d72d4ba53e7f91598b56efcd699cd74c6e7f868ff0.png)    | ![picture 20](static/867064976ce3cc9fd0fb3bcfdfd11a0c1bc243b322f7d48a48dc0c3be56a3d20.png)    |

-- Fixing a service referencing a template is causing a save error.
+- Fixing a service referencing a template causes a save error.
 (CDS-49817) When making the service a runtime input within the template and providing this as a fixed value when using the template, it fails to save.

   The sources were being added as an empty string when no runtime inputs were present.
-- RBAC for environment appears not enforced.
+- RBAC for environment was not enforced.
 (CDS-49732, ZD-38326)

   When using stage templates in pipelines there was a case where the access check for the environment was skipped and users still need to have access to all the connectors/secrets used in the service and the infrastructure.

-  Now Harness will not check nested permissions for templates.
+  Now, Harness does not check nested permissions for templates.
 For example, if a template has a connector/service/environment inside it, Harness won’t check for their nested access permissions during pre-execution validation.
 Instead, we rely on individual steps to do the RBAC during actual execution.
 - When using a Helm Chart from the Harness File Store and a values YAML file from a Git or custom provider, only 2 values are getting applied when more values files are passed.
 (CDS-49251)

-  Resolved the problem where user was unable to use specified values when defining service of type:
+  Resolved the problem where the user was unable to use specified values when defining a service of type:
     K8sManifest:
     spec:
     StoreType: Harness